Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Turtlebot3 for Site Survey

-\subsection{Turtlebot3 for Site Survey}
+\section{Turtlebot3 for Site Survey}

 Typically, mobile devices transmit many Wi-Fi and BLE packets as they move around the building.
 By implementing packet sniffing on the router side, mobile devices can be tracked throughout the day.
 However, the localization algorithms require large amounts of training and testing data.
-Measurement of the training data is done in the form of a site survey, where a mobile device is placed at every position and the packet information is captured at the router side.
+Measurement of the training data is done in the form of a site survey, where a mobile device transmits packets at every position and the signal information is recorded at the router side.

 Collecting data by hand is extremely tedious and introduces position errors.
-Instead, we built a custom Turtlebot3~\cite{amsters2019turtlebot} to autonomously collect data for the site survey.
+Instead, we built a custom Turtlebot3~\cite{amsters2019turtlebot} for the site survey.
+The Turtlebot3 continuously transmits packets to the routers, while visiting every position in the building.
 The original Turtlebot3 has a height of 19 cm, which is too short for the height of a smartphone on a table or in a user's pocket.
 A platform is added to the custom Turtlebot3 in order to increase the smartphone's height to 75 cm.
 Moreover, the custom Turtlebot3 is also equipped with RPLIDAR A2, Intel D415 RGBD camera, Nvidia Jetson TX2, and Raspberry Pi 3.